chaos-mesh/website/docs/manage-roles.md

 ### Create user accounts and bind permissions

 You can create user accounts and bind permissions directly through the Chaos Mesh Dashboard interface.
 When you access the Dashboard, a login window pops up.
-Click the link **"Click here to generate"**:
+Click the link **Click here to generate**:

 ![Dashboard Token Login](img/dashboard_login1.png)